hatakkey/MAG-cups/docs/fixed-sessions_verification.md

 [/]
 ```

+### 1.3.3. ** Call-trace for the session**
-A call trace can be started vi the predefined script to check the operation
+A call trace can be started via the predefined script to check the operation

 ```bash
 *A:CP1# exec ct-pppoe